 - Colorado Vital Records has a statewide index to divorces, 1900-1939 and 1975-present.
 Divorce decrees are held in the county courts in which they were filed or an archive.

 - MyHeritage.com, available for free at Family History Centers or by subscription, has a database "Colorado Divorces, 1878-2004" with 1.4 million records.
 It does not appear to have entries between 1940 and 1967.

 Death certificates are available for $20 from the state or the El Paso County Health Department.
 Certificates for deaths older than 75 years are public record.
-Certificates 25 to 75 years old require a simple family tree to demonstrate some kinship to deceased.
-Certificates for deaths less than 25 years old have more stringent requirements; see instructions on back of form.
+Certificates 25 to 75 years old require a simple family tree to demonstrate kinship to deceased; closer relatives have to provide docements that prove relationship.
+Genealogists may request a death certificate with permission from an immediate family member and that person's proof of relationship.
+See instructions on back of form.

 - Death Certificates, State of Colorado